Slovenia Self Guided Biking

 If you chose not to see Postojna caves the other day you can visit Škocjan Caves, equally fascinating but without the big crowds; even listed as a UNESCO natural monument!
 A diversion into the Italian town of Trieste is highly recommended – once an important port with its worldly flair and wonderful atmosphere.
 Visit the castle, cathedral and Piazza Unita central square.
 Trieste was once part of Slovenia whilst under the rule of the Austrian monarchy.
 Relax with a cappuccino in the many old-fashioned cafes.
 The day ends in Muggia south of Trieste, where you can treat yourself to a gelato in the old town or relax on one of the beaches.

-For your last day, you’ll cycle along the coastal road on a new cycling path following the old railway line.
-Enjoy great vistas of Slovenia’s lovely coastline, and Trieste Bay.
-A stop in the interesting harbour town of Izola is a must.
-The trip ends in the gorgeous little Venetian town of Piran, where you can ascend to the church bell tower and watch the sunset over the sprawling red roofs and sparkling blue Adriatic Sea.
+Easy waterfront trip.
+Cycling along the coastal road on new cycling path following former railway line.
+Enjoy great vistas of Slovene coast and Trieste Bay.
+A coffee stop in fashionable resort of Portorož is a must.
+The trip ends in the gorgeous Venetian little harbor village of Piran.

 Day 11: DEPARTURE.
 After breakfast your tour ends.
 However, you can prolong your stay in Piran, take a one-way boat trip or day-cruise to Venice.
 We can also assist in arranging transfers to the airport in Trieste or Ljubljana or the train station in Trieste.